vegetabill/brainbox-design-site/cv.md

 ## Me in a Nutshell

 I'm a people-first engineer with over a decade of experience.
-I'm flexible on implementation but stubborn on product vision.
+I'm flexible on implementation but stubborn on product and technical vision.
 Even more than shipping product, I'm proudest of the processes my teams have evolved through kaizen.
-The most rewarding part of many of my roles has been coaching others and seeing them succeed.
+The most rewarding part of many of my roles has been coaching others and seeing them and their projects flourish.

 # Recent Experience

+## Senior Software Engineer, [Lattice](http://www.lattice.com]

+_2021, October – current (San Francisco)_

+- Owned 1 of 3 critical-path projects on large feature change across massive legacy codebase (total scope 20+ dev-years)
+- Project lead and anchor engineer for 1.5 dev-year project to redesign analytics backend from the ground up
+- Closely involved in technical planning and execution across 4 peer product teams in product domain
+- Officially mentored several peers, including facilitating L1 through rapid promotion to L2

 ## Software Engineering Apprenticeship Manager, [Techtonica](https://techtonica.org)